simeononsecurity/simeononsecurity.ch/content/guides/writing-privacy-com-virtual-card-numbers-to-physical-cards/index.en.md

 ## Privacy and Security Considerations

-When transferring virtual card numbers to physical cards, it's essential to maintain the same level of privacy and security.
+When transferring virtual card numbers to physical cards, you need to maintain the same level of privacy and security.
 Here are some tips:

 1. **Keep Your Physical Card Secure**: Treat your physical card with the same care as your virtual card to prevent unauthorized access.